Rage-baiting: In politics

-Examples of rage farming

 Social media

-Rage farming and rage baiting are most recent iterations of clickbait and other forms of Internet manipulation that use conspiracy theories and misinformation to fuel anger and engage users.
 Facebook has been "blamed for fanning sectarian hatred, steering users toward extremism and conspiracy theories, and incentivizing politicians to take more divisive stands," according to a 2021 Washington Post report.
-In spite of previous reports on changes to its News Feed algorithms to reduce clickbait, revelations by Facebook whistleblower Frances Haugen and content from the 2021 Facebook leak, informally referred to as the Facebook Papers, provide evidence of the role the company's News Feed algorithm had played.
+Despite previous announcements about changes to its News Feed algorithms to reduce clickbait, revelations by Facebook whistleblower Frances Haugen and content from the 2021 Facebook leak, informally referred to as the Facebook Papers, provided evidence of the News Feed algorithm's role in amplifying divisive content.

-Media and governmental investigations in the wake of revelations from Facebook whistleblower, Frances Haugen, and the 2021 Facebook leak, provide insight into the role various algorithms play in farming outrage for profit by spreading divisiveness, conspiracy theories and sectarian hatred that can allegedly contribute to real-world violence.
-A highly criticized example was when Facebook, with over 25 million accounts in Myanmar, neglected to police rage-inducing hate speech posts targeting the Rohingya Muslim minority in Myanmar that allegedly facilitated the Rohingya genocide.
-In 2021, a billion class action lawsuit filed against Meta Platforms Inc (the new name of Facebook) on behalf of Rohingya refugees claimed that Facebook's "algorithms amplified hate speech."
+Investigations following Haugen's revelations demonstrated how algorithms farm outrage for profit by spreading divisiveness, conspiracy theories, and sectarian hatred that can allegedly contribute to real-world violence.
+A highly criticized example occurred when Facebook, with over 25 million accounts in Myanmar, neglected to police rage-inducing hate speech posts targeting the Rohingya Muslim minority that allegedly facilitated the Rohingya genocide.
+In 2021, a billion class action lawsuit filed against Meta Platforms Inc on behalf of Rohingya refugees claimed that Facebook's "algorithms amplified hate speech."

-In response to complaints about clickbait on Facebook's News Feed and News Feed ranking algorithm, in 2014 and again in 2016, the company introduced an anti-clickbait algorithm to remove sites from their News Feed that frequently use headlines that "withhold, exaggerate or distort information."

-The 2016 algorithms were allegedly trained to filter phrases that were frequently used in clickbait headlines similar to filters that remove email spam.
-Publishers who continue to use clickbait were allegedly punished through loss of referral traffic.
+In response to complaints about clickbait, Facebook introduced anti-clickbait algorithms in 2014 and 2016 to remove sites that frequently use headlines that "withhold, exaggerate or distort information."
+The 2016 algorithms were trained to filter phrases frequently used in clickbait headlines, similar to email spam filters.
+Publishers who continued using clickbait were punished through loss of referral traffic.